 The IC output clock (SCL) is derived from dividing the final IO\CLK by 2.
 For example, for 1 MHz IC operation, an IO\CLK frequency of 2 MHz is required.
 Because the state machine will operate at 2x the target frequency of the interface frequency, the nominal output clk (SCL) duty cycle will be 50%, regardless of the duty cycle of the IO\CLK.
 However, the timing specification of some IC modes require an asymmetrical duty cycle on the SCL output, with the high period of the clock less than the low period of the clock.
 The clocking module allows a programmable delay prior to propagating the rising edge of the SCL output.
 This delay is in units of the source IO\CLK period (prior to any enabled division).
-This delay is specified in the IOMn\MI2CCFGSCLENDLY register field.
+This delay is specified in the IOMn\MI2CCFG\SCLENDLY register field.
 The recommended settings for this register for each mode are detailed below.

 If clock stretching is done by the slave devices attached to the IOM interface, further restrictions must be observed during the setup of the clock controls.
 This is due to the possible clock stretch event done within a single cycle on the IC SCL.
 In this case, the minimum SCL high time must be maintained, regardless of the time the slave releases the SCL.
 To detect the event within the single IC cycle, the SCL signal needs to be sub-sampled.
 The source IO\CLK is used for this purpose also and allows for sampling of the SCL signal by a programmable number of source IO\CLK cycles.
 The sample granularity is determined by the ratio of the source IO\CLK to final IO\CLK frequency and must allow for synchronization time between the two domains.
-The recommended settings for each mode are below.
-Only speeds of 100 kHz, 400 kHz and 1 MHz are supported.
-Contact Ambig for use of other frequencies.
+The recommended settings for each common clock mode as well as some other low clock rates are shown below.
+Contact Ambiq for use of other frequencies.